Milleus/calliope/README.md

 ## Commands

+### App Store

 - `python app_store/find_all_dev_ids.py`

   Calls App Store API with all keywords in keywords.data and returns a list of developer ids.
-Results are stored in app_store/all_dev_ids.json.
+Results are stored in app_store/data/all_dev_ids.json.
 This can be modified to return other information app related information.

 - `python app_store/find_new_dev_ids.py`

   Calls App Store API with all keywords in keywords.data and returns a list of new developer ids (not in whitelist or blacklist).
-Results are stored in app_store/unverified.json.
+Results are stored in app_store/data/unverified.json.

-- `python app_store/find_apps_by_whitelist.py`
+- `python app_store/find_apps_in_whitelist.py`

   Calls App Store API with developer/app ids in whitelist and returns a list of mobile application data.
-Results are stored in data/app_store_results.json.
+Results are stored in app_store/data/app_store_results.json.

+### Play Store

+- `python play_store/find_all_dev_ids.py`

+  Calls Google Play search with all keywords in keywords.data and returns a list of developer ids.
+Results are stored in play_store/data/all_dev_ids.json.
+This can be modified to return other information app related information.

+- `python app_store/find_new_dev_ids.py`

+  Calls Google Play search with all keywords in keywords.data and returns a list of new developer ids (not in whitelist or blacklist).
+Results are stored in play_store/data/unverified.json.

-- `scrapy crawl find_apps_by_keyword`
+- `scrapy crawl find_apps_in_whitelist`

-  Calls Google Play search with keyword (currently hardcoded), extract app urls, crawl each app url, and return a list of mobile application data.
-Results are stored in data/google_play_results.json.
+  Crawl Google Play developer/app pages with developer/app ids in whitelist and returns a list of mobile application data.
+Results are stored in play_store/data/play_store_results.json.

 ## Resources